 - Initial: The simulation is initialized with the USV in a random location within the operating area. - Ready: The goal pose is published to the /vrx/station_keeping/goal ROS topic. - Running: Scoring begins.
-For the purposes of development and debugging, the following items are provided as ROS topics: - The instantaneous pose error is published to the 0 /vrx/station keeping/pose error ROS topic. - The current RMS error is published to the /vrx/station_keeping/rms_error ROS topic.
+For the purposes of development and debugging, the following items are provided as ROS topics: - The instantaneous pose error is published to the /vrx/station_keeping/pose_error ROS topic. - The current mean pose error is published to the /vrx/station_keeping/mean_pose_error ROS topic.

-Note: The above publications will not be available to team software during the final, scored runs of the competition.
+Note: The above scoring publications will not be available to team software during the final, scored runs of the competition.

-Finished: Scoring concludes.
+• Finished: Scoring ends.